ldionne/dyno/README.md

 Use at your own risks.

 ## Overview
-__Type Erased__ solves the problem of runtime polymorphism in C++ better than the language does.
+__Dyno__ solves the problem of runtime polymorphism in C++ better than the language does.
 It provides a way to define interfaces that can be fulfilled non-intrusively, and it provides a fully customizable way of storing polymorphic objects and dispaching to virtual methods.
 It does not require inheritance, heap allocation or leaving the comfortable world of value semantics, and it